open-horizon/anax/doc/attributes.md

 This attribute is used to configure arbitrary properties on the service such that an agbot can select (or ignore) nodes with given property values.
 These properties are ignored when a node uses the [POST /node](https://github.com/open-horizon/anax/blob/master/doc/api.md#api-post--node) API with a non-empty `pattern` field.
 Think of these properties as the means by which a node can advertise anything about its service(s).
-An agbot policy file that wants to select a node based on these properties would do so using the "counterPartyProperties" section of its policy file.
+An agbot policy file that wants to select a node based on these properties would do so using the "constraints" in its policy file.
 When a property is advertised, it's value is automaticaly determined to be 1 of the following types: `string`, `int`, `float`, `boolean`, `list of strings`.

 The value for `publishable` should be `true`.